-3. The SPS Committee shall have the following functions:
+3 The SPS Committee shall have the following functions:

-(a) adopt a Work Plan for the development of this Agreement, which may be expanded and updated at the request of any of the Parties (1);

-(b) monitor the implementation of the Work Plan and any other decisions approved by the aforementioned Committee;

-(c) facilitate, at the request of either Party, consultations related to the formulation, adoption and implementation of the SPS measures of the other Party, which affect or could affect trade between the Parties, with a view to seeking mutually agreed solutions aimed at mitigating or attenuating their restrictive effect.
+- (a) adopt a Work Plan for the development of this Agreement, which may be expanded and updated at the request of any of the Parties1; - (b) monitor the implementation of the Work Plan and any other decisions approved by the aforementioned Committee; - (c) facilitate, at the request of either Party, consultations related to the formulation, adoption and implementation of the SPS measures of the other Party, which affect or could affect trade between the Parties, with a view to seeking mutually agreed solutions aimed at mitigating or attenuating their restrictive effect.
 This function shall be without prejudice to the provisions of Article 5.8;

+&lt;sup>1 The Work Plan will incorporate, as a priority, the Parties' issues concerning the sanitary eligibility approval process for meat products.
-(d) promote technical cooperation on sanitary and phytosanitary matters aimed at solving problems identified by the Parties and improving their institutional capacity;

-(e) adopt and monitor the implementation of the guidelines, mechanisms and/or procedures established in this Chapter, and in general of its Annexes, within the agreed deadlines, or those subsequently agreed upon by the Parties, and approve any modifications thereto;

-(f) develop an information mechanism to strengthen communications between the Parties and facilitate the follow-up of ongoing requests and processes;

-(g) establish Ad-hoc Working Groups for the purpose of carrying out specific technical tasks; and shall determine the terms that shall guide the activity of these groups and shall resolve technical matters that have not been agreed upon by them;

-(h) enhance mutual understanding of each Party's SPS measures and their implementation;

-(i) to establish such other functions as the Parties may agree.
+- (d) promote technical cooperation on sanitary and phytosanitary matters aimed at solving problems identified by the Parties and improving their institutional capacity; - (e) adopt and monitor the implementation of the guidelines, mechanisms and/or procedures established in this Chapter, and in general of its Annexes, within the agreed deadlines, or those subsequently agreed upon by the Parties, and approve any modifications thereto; - (f) develop an information mechanism to strengthen communications between the Parties and facilitate the follow-up of ongoing requests and processes; - (g) establish Ad-hoc Working Groups for the purpose of carrying out specific technical tasks; and shall determine the terms that shall guide the activity of these groups and shall resolve technical matters that have not been agreed upon by them; - (h) enhance mutual understanding of each Party's SPS measures and their implementation; - (i) to establish such other functions as the Parties may agree.